tulasidamarla/React/README.md

 React is compared with view in MVC.

 React has 3 main desgin concepts.
-1)Components. --> we describe UI using components.
+1)Components --> we describe UI using components.
 Components are like functions in js.
 These are reusable.
 Components can contain other components.

 Note: unlike functions, react component can have private state that hold data that may change over time.

-2)Reactive updates --> when the state of a component(the input) changes the UI it represents the o/p)changes as well.
+2)Reactive updates --> when the state of a component(the input) changes the UI it represents (the o/p)changes as well.

 Note: React will take the state changes and automatically updates the browser.